per2jensen/clonepulse/README.md

 ## 🔐 Creating a Secure GitHub Token for ClonePulse

 ClonePulse fetches traffic (clone) stats from the GitHub API.
-This requires a Personal Access Token (PAT) with read-only access to repository traffic.
+This requires a Personal Access Token (PAT) with read-only access to `Read access to administration and metadata`.
 Here's how to create one securely and use it with GitHub Actions.

 ### Token Requirements

-For public repositories, a fine-grained token with Repository traffic (read-only) access is sufficient.
+For public repositories, a fine-grained token with `Read access to administration and metadata` access is sufficient.

 For private repositories, you will also need: